TiCKETS AVAILABLE NOW FOR THE 2022 SPF

 ANNUAL STUDENT PLAYWRIGHT FESTIVAL

 High school seniors from the Houston metropolitan area submit previously unproduced one-act plays, up to 30 minutes in length for consideration.
-Between three and five submissions are chosen and each selected playwright is awarded a $500 scholarship.
+Three submissions are chosen and each selected playwright is awarded a $500 scholarship.
 The playwrights are each paired with a mentor—a Houston-based playwright whose work has been produced locally and around the country.
 The mentor and students work in tandem to fine-tune the plays and prepare them for production.
 The student playwrights are part of the rehearsal process and experience their words going from the page to the stage.
 Finally, they are the guests of honor as their plays are performed by some of Houston’s finest actors at the MATCH – Midtown Arts & Theater Center Houston.

 2022 SPF scholarships graciously underwritten by J. Flowers Health Institute